Z-ready/Recognize-and-transform-the-license-plate/README.md

 # Recognize-and-transform-the-license-plate

-It can identify the license plate position in the framed image and transform it to the front
+This project identifies the license plate in an image, detects its position, and transforms it to show the front view of the license plate.
+---
+Features:
+* Upload an image or file containing a license plate.
+* The system will detect the position of the license plate in the image.
+* The plate will be transformed and output as a separate image showing the front view.